 taken by: Stromberg, in his own hand SS-Hauptscharführer

 This meant the final decision of the Main Reich Security Office in Berlin to hand the total of 81 children of Lidice over to the State Police department in Łódź.
 This order de facto meant to kill them all.
-The Gestapo never occupied themselves with matters of re-education or Germanizing of children, this was a task for the Nazi organizations like the Lebensborn or the Hitler Youth.
+The Gestapo never occupied themselves with matters of re-education or Germanizing children; this was a task for Nazi organizations like the Lebensborn or the Hitler Youth.

 It is likely that the children met their fate with promises of good health, food, hot baths, and decent clothing.
-To assuage any fears they may have had, in all likelihood they walked along a well-lit corridor into a gas chamber reassuringly presented as a doctor’s waiting room, with posters and signs on the walls, even sweeties on a table.
-However, once inside the converted van the door was firmly shut and the engine was started, its exhaust outlet filling the inside of the van with lethal gas.
-As the cries and convulsions subsided, the van was driven to a nearby forest, some four kilometres away, to mass graves dug in advance.
-There the children were buried.
-As the tide of the war turned, the Nazis exhumed and cremated the bodies of the children, along with countless other victims of the death camps.
+To assuage any fears they may have had, in all likelihood they walked along a well-lit corridor into a chamber reassuringly presented as a doctor’s waiting room, with posters and signs on the walls and even sweets on a table.
+However, once inside the converted van, the door was firmly shut and the engine was started, its exhaust outlet filling the inside of the van with lethal gas.